 The RTC Board of Commissioners voted to move forward with the Bus Rapid Transit (BRT) option in April 2019, and the Federal Transit Administration issued the Finding of No Significant Impact in December 2019.

-The Maryland Parkway BRT route is being developed to provide light rail like service, but with buses.
 The project will include enhanced transit stations and dedicated lanes, upgraded pedestrian crossings, bike lanes and wider sidewalks, median landscaping and public art.
-The preliminary design for public review and input is expected to be available in summer 2021, and the final design completed in late 2022.

-The RTC recently awarded the engineering and design contract to a local firm, GCW, and their team of Nevada-based subconsultants at its October 8th board meeting.
-Consistent with the RTC’s efforts to include local small and diverse businesses, this contract is projected to come in 3 times higher than the 2 percent goal for professional services..
+Preliminary engineering and design began in October 2020 with plans for the public to review and provide input before the final design is complete in late 2022.
+Consistent with the RTC’s efforts to include local small and diverse businesses, this contract is projected to come in 3 times higher than the 2 percent goal for professional services.

 To stay in the know on Maryland Parkway, get updates on design progress and attend future public meetings and events, sign up for email updates.